CircleCI-Archived/example-images/node/README.md

 Extends the official image of [Node.js](https://hub.docker.com/_/node) for better use on CircleCI.

-We aim to have CircleCI-extended images for ease of adoption of Docker and CircleCI.
+We aim to have CircleCI-extended images ease adoption of Docker and CircleCI.
 Once users are successful, we encourage them to build and customize images to suit their individual projects' needs.

 ## Experimental